Ruchithakoduri123/codtech_task1/README.md

 Domain  : VLSI

-Duration: August to September 2024
+Duration : August to September 2024

+Mentor name : Muzammil Ahmed

 Over view of the project